Khosraw/Hydrazine-KOH/README.md

 * **skinstealer** - *Steals the skin of a player and saves it to your computer.*
 * **proxychecker** - *Checks the online status of the proxies supplied by '-ap' or '-sp'. (slow)*

-## How to use Hydrazine
+## How to use Hydrazine-KOH
 [Tutorial](https://github.com/xTACTIXzZ/Hydrazine/wiki/How-to-use-Hydrazine)

 ## Modules
 ### What are modules
-Modules are essential for Hydrazine to work.
-They add all of the functionality to the program and without them, Hydrazine would not be able to do anything.
+Modules are essential for Hydrazine-KOH to work.
+They add all of the functionality to the program and without them, Hydrazine-KOH would not be able to do anything.

 #### Built-in modules
-Hydrazine has some built-in modules that you can execute right from the beginning.
-To see a list of available modules, start Hydrazine with the '-l' switch.
-If you want to run a module from that list, you have to start Hydrazine with the '-h' and '-m' switch. '-h' needs to be followed by the target hostname or ip address and '-m' needs to be followed by the module name.
+Hydrazine-KOH has some built-in modules that you can execute right from the beginning.
+To see a list of available modules, start Hydrazine-KOH with the '-l' switch.
+If you want to run a module from that list, you have to start Hydrazine-KOH with the '-h' and '-m' switch. '-h' needs to be followed by the target hostname or ip address and '-m' needs to be followed by the module name.

 *Example:* ```java -jar Hydrazine.jar -h 127.0.0.1 -m info```
 #### External modules
-Hydrazine has the capability to execute external modules by simply running the program with the '-m' switch but this time it is followed by the absolute file path of the module.
+Hydrazine-KOH has the capability to execute external modules by simply running the program with the '-m' switch but this time it is followed by the absolute file path of the module.

 *Example:* ```java -jar Hydrazine.jar -h localhost -m /home/user/Desktop/module.jar```